sanjeevan7/employee-salary-management/README.md

 # Development

-If you'd like to develop on `employee-salary-management` do the following.
+If you'd like to check on `employee-salary-management` do the following.

 ## Local install